slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

-# A Prological Treatise of Featherweight Java

-This story tells how I reconstructed parser, evaluator and type checker of Featherweight Java (FJ) as described in TAPL, Sect.
-19, in Prolog (SWI-Prolog, to be precise).
+This story tells what I found while I reconstructed parser, evaluator and type checker of Featherweight Java (FJ) from Benjamin Pierce's book "Types and Programming Languages" (TAPL) %LINK, Sect.
+19, in Prolog (SWI-Prolog %LINK, to be precise).
 The insights of this story, if any, come from observing
 1. how the implementation reconstructs the semantics of the book's figures' specifying syntax and semantics of FJ, and
 1. how the implementation deviates from the specifications (and why).